maglet/R-gaussi/_episodes/01-rstudio-intro.md

 you typed in `R` in your command-line environment.

 The first thing you will see in the R interactive session is a bunch of information, followed by a ">" and a blinking cursor.
-In many ways this is similar to the shell environment you learned about during the shell lessons: it operates on the same idea of a "Read, evaluate, print loop": you type in commands, R tries to execute them, and then returns a result.
+It operates on  a "Read, evaluate, print loop":
+1. you type in commands,
+2. R tries to execute them,
+3. and then returns a result.

 ## Using R as a calculator